ryanseams/docs/docs/Other Bits/Cohort Syncs/airship-integration.md

 ![Airship 5 Image](https://raw.githubusercontent.com/ryanseams/docs/ryanseams-cohorts-updates/media/Other%20Bits/Cohort%20Syncs/Airship/airship5.png)

-3. The connection uses one credential to authorize, API Key.
-Supply an **API token** generated from your **Appcues settings page** to establish the connection.
+3. The connection uses one credential to authorize, [Access Token](https://docs.airship.com/guides/messaging/user-guide/project/bearer-tokens/).
+Supply an **Access Token** generated from your **Airship settings page** to establish the connection.

 4. The Airship integration will show a **Connected** tag in the UI once the connection establishes.